eliranwong/toolmate/package/toolmate/docs/Perplexica and SearXNG Integration.md

 Default location of Perplexica is set to: ~/toolmate/Perplexica

 You can customise Perplexica location by modifying item 'perplexica_directory' in config.py.

+Forthcoming:

+In addition, we are adding a plugin to integrate Perplexica searches directly into ToolMate AI without a browser.
+We will update this page soon.

 # SearXNG Setup